• Skip to primary navigation

 RTB Tours

 New to the shuttle scene are RTB Tours & Shuttles.
 They offer daily shuttle service from Calgary (from several downtown locations and the Brentwood Transit station) to Banff & Canmore.
 When arriving in Banff, they stop at most hotels.
-As of January, 2024, their rates for shuttle service from Calgary to Banff are:
+Their rates for shuttle service from Calgary to Banff are:

 On-It Transit Service